Home

 • distinct, or

-If infinity is defined as the single meeting place of parallels, then the points of this (real) pair may be
+Taking infinity to be the meeting place of parallels, the points of this (real) pair may be

 • at infinity, or